OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 The sons of Esau’s wife Oholibamah: chiefs Jeush, Jalam, and Korah.
 These were the chiefs descended from Esau’s wife Oholibamah, the daughter of Anah.

 ## Genesis 36:19
-These were the sons of Esau (that is, Edom), and these were their chiefs.
+These were the descendants of Esau, also known as Edom, and these were their chiefs.

 ## Genesis 36:20
-These were the sons of Seir the Horite, who were living in the region: Lotan, Shobal, Zibeon, Anah,
+These were the descendants of Seir the Horite, who were residing in the region: Lotan, Shobal, Zibeon, Anah,

 ## Genesis 36:21
 Dishon, Ezer, and Dishan.
 These were the Horite chiefs, the sons of Seir in the land of Edom.